Legorobotdude/LocalPhotoSorter/README.md

    - Select a vision model from the dropdown
    - Click "Load Selected Model"
    - Choose your photo directory using "Browse"
+   - Enable Auto Mode for AI-powered category discovery, or:
      - Enter categories (comma-separated)
      - Optionally specify priority categories
    - Set confidence threshold or use adaptive
    - Choose output mode (Move/Copy/Report)
    - Click "Test with First Image" to verify setup